naseemakhtar994/easySocial/README.md

 -youtube

--rate app(basically open google play/aptoide/etc.(aptoide is not all about piracy & its a great SOURCE to distribute your app to!)
+-rate app(basically open google play/aptoide/etc.(aptoide is not all about piracy & its a great SOURCE to distribute your app too!)

 PLEASE request to add more social apps!

-this will be my first open source library ever & yes I will share code freely & even drop a jar/aar on jcenter still deciding which will be better.
+I may drop a jar/aar on jcenter very soon still deciding which will be better.

 Now that we got all that out of the way...lets see that magical code I keep talking about!